kserve/website/docs/modelserving/v1beta1/triton/torchscript/README.md

 traced_script_module.save("model.pt")
 ```

-## Store your trained model on GCS in a Model Repository
+## Store your trained model on cloud storage in a Model Repository
-Once the model is exported as Torchscript model file, the next step is to upload the model to a GCS bucket.
+Once the model is exported as `TorchScript` model file, the next step is to upload the model to a GCS bucket.
 Triton supports loading multiple models so it expects a model repository which follows a required layout in the bucket.
 ```
 <model-repository-path>/